cab404/framework-dsp/README.md

 ## Installing

+You do require EasyEffects, so install it first using your particular distro instructions.

 For a change, not a `curl | bash`, but a `curl | unzip`.
 Paste in your bash/zsh/sh terminal and you should be good to go.

 ```bash